fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d_multiple_equipment/readme.md

         * 2 thorwable items
         * 2 kits/defibrillators/upgradepacks
         * 2 pills/adrenalines
+    * How to take second equipments:
+        1. Take first weapn
+        2. Double Press Q or Single Press slot 1 to switch first weapon into backup (There will be a message)
+        3. Take second weapon
     * How to switch equipments:
         1. Double Press Q + Single Press slot 1,2,3,4,5 to switch equipments
         2. typ ```!sw```
+    * How to restore item:
+        1. Press 1,2,3,4,5 or shove.
     * Can save to next stage in coop/realism
     * Can save if player idle or afk
+    * Drop all equipments when player is dead
 </details>

 * Require | 必要安裝